Lumatozer/Joshua-wsgi/README.md

     7. To see it using your ip address you need to port forward your pc via the router.

-  Requirements:
+Requirements

   1. Python

-    2. Wsgiref(if not installed by default)
+  2. Wsgiref

 Thanks for testing out my wsgi.

 This was made for testing purposes only and is not meant to replace wsgi's like Apache.